 In addition to Dog Beach, Ocean Beach abounds with pet-friendly hotels, dog washes and a lot of businesses will leave water bowls out for your pooch.

 This is the 24th year for O.B.’s Farmers Market (8) on the 4900 block of Newport Ave.
 Open every Wednesday from 4 p.m.–8 p.m. in Summer, and till 7 p.m. in the Winter.
 Pick up sunflowers and sample exotic fruit, vegetables, breads, pasta or wonderful desserts at this award-winning certified farmers market.
 Where else can you ride a llama, listen to live music, enjoy a fresh crêpe or have your child’s birthday party?

-Newport Avenue is also home to more than 200 antique dealers (9), which comprise more than 35,000 square feet of space, making Ocean Beach the largest antique district in San Diego County.
+Newport Avenue is also home to many antique dealers (9), which comprise thousands of square feet of space, making Ocean Beach the largest antique district in San Diego County.
 Simply park your car along Newport Avenue and start browsing.
 Most stores are open 10 a.m.–6 p.m. daily and all accept credit cards.
-For more information about the stores on the avenue, visit [antiquesinsandiego.com].
-Also see the Ocean Beach Antique Association page.

 Ocean Beach is home to American, Chinese, German, Greek, Irish, Italian, Japanese and Mexican restaurants.
-Many have ocean views with romantic sunsets.
+Three have ocean views and offer romantic sunsets.